yy/dviz-course/w11-geo/W11Lab.md

 </script>
 ```

-What does this for?
+What is this for?
 Here the `document` object means the html document itself.
-The lists of its methods are showed [here](http://www.w3schools.com/jsref/dom_obj_document.asp). [**`getElementsByTagName()`**](http://www.w3schools.com/jsref/met_document_getelementsbytagname.asp) means to get all elements with the given tag, in our case all `p` tags.
+The lists of its methods are showed [here](http://www.w3schools.com/jsref/dom_obj_document.asp). [**`getElementsByTagName()`**](http://www.w3schools.com/jsref/met_document_getelementsbytagname.asp) means to get all elements with the given tag, in our case, all `p` tags.
 The [`style`](http://www.w3schools.com/jsref/dom_obj_style.asp) object is for style statement.
 Some basics used here are:

 * [Variables](http://www.w3schools.com/js/js_variables.asp);
 * [Comparison](http://www.w3schools.com/js/js_comparisons.asp);
 * [for loop](http://www.w3schools.com/js/js_loop_for.asp)

-**TODO**: Let's make some changes to the style of h2:
+**TODO**: Let's make some style changes to all the `h2` tags in the your html file:

 1. Set the background color to grey;
 2. Change the font color.

 ## [D3](http://d3js.org/): Data-Driven Documents

 D3 is built upon JavaScript.
 There are two ways to reference D3.
-One is to directly put the following in the head section of your html files.
+One is to directly put the following in the head section of your html file.

 ```javascript
 <script src="http://d3js.org/d3.v3.min.js" charset="utf-8"></script>